hashicorp/vault/website/source/docs/http/index.html.md

 Once the Vault is unsealed, every other operation requires a _client token_.
 A user may have a client token explicitly.
-The client token must be sent as the `token` cookie.
+The client token must be sent as the `token` cookie or the `X-Vault-Token` HTTP header.

 Otherwise, a client token can be retrieved via [authentication backends](#).